-This web-page contains links to data sets for the computer exercises Solution suggetions to those exercises, as well as to the theoretical ones are included in the published version.
+This web-page contains links to data sets for the computer exercises Solution suggetions to those exercises, as well as to the theoretical ones are included in Appendix C of the book.

 All linked data files are compressed files and therefore have extension zip.
 They contain data sets, some times in more than one file format (eg PcGive data bank (also easy to use in Eviews), Stata, and Microsoft Excel).
 Extract the contents after download of the zipped files and use the desired file format.